This post was originally published 07/19/19 and has been updated on 12/13/21.

 People will gladly give out their email addresses if you can hype the benefits of your app and promise them value.

 Really important: If you’re going to use emails in your app marketing campaigns, make sure that all of your emails are mobile optimized and tailored to the user’s OS and mobile devices.
+That’s where most people access their emails these days, especially when they’re not work related.

 9. Sites like Reddit, Digg, Quora, and Medium

 Similar to social media, sites like Reddit and Quora have created their own digital microbiomes.
-People use websites as their everyday sources of information and content.
+People use these websites as their everyday sources of information and content.
 And because most of them talk about problems or needs that your app can solve, it’s best to be present on them.

 If you’ve created a spendings tracker, join the personal finance subreddit.
 If you’re helping people sleep better, go to Quora and guide everyone that is feeling exhausted or can’t sleep.